Samuelfaure/suchdevblog/docs/lessons/HowToNotUseYourBrain.md

 footer: CC-BY-4.0 Licensed | Copyright © 2018-present by Samuel-Zacharie Faure
 ---

+# 🧠 How to be a great software engineer without using your brain

 _This article was first featured on [Dev.to](https://dev.to/samuelfaure/how-to-be-a-great-software-engineer-without-using-your-brain-1g5k).
 Thanks to the editorial team for choosing it as a top 7 weekly!_

 ---